60% off our 21st Century Classroom online course for a limited time only! 🎉

 Conclusion & Resources

-Creating a video report with Adobe Express is a great way to encourage student creativity, as well as provide students with choice while maintaining a high level of academic rigor.
+Creating a video report with Adobe Spark Post is a great way to encourage student creativity, as well as provide students with choice while maintaining a high level of academic rigor.

 If you’re interested in learning more about how to create projects in Adobe, check out this other post about creating an Adobe webpage project with your students!